SAP/spartacus-docs/_pages/dev/components/carousel-component.md

 ### Configuring Slide Actions

-For the `ProductCarouselComponent` only, you can configure the actions for a slide.
-For example, you can add Add-to-Cart buttons to each slide to make it more efficient for consumers to add certain recommended products to their cart.
+For the `ProductCarouselComponent`, you can configure the actions for a slide.
+For example, you can add Add-to-Cart buttons to each slide to make it more efficient for customers to add certain recommended products to their cart.

-You can configure which CMS components render with a product with this code:
+You can configure which CMS components render with a product, as shown in the following example:

 ```typescript
 provideConfig({